Yn2o/1V1-PIERRE-FEUILLES-CISEAUX/README.md

 Registration: The players TRUMP and POUTINE register by calling inscrireTrump() and inscrirePoutine().

-Choice of players: Each player chooses between "rock", "paper", or "scissors" by calling faiteVotreChoix() with the correct answer in lowercase.
+Choice of players: Each player chooses between "pierre", "feuille", or "ciseaux" by calling faiteVotreChoix() with the correct answer in lowercase.

 Resolution: The game determines the winner by comparing the players' choices.